TheTripleV/pybind11-stubgen/README.rst

 .. code-block:: bash

-   python -m pip install git+https://github.com/sizmailov/pybind11-stubgen.git
+   python setup.py develop
+on this repo